• Skip to primary navigation

 • silken tofu—firm tofu works too but silken is best for texture

-• 2 tsps mince garlic—or 1 teaspoon garlic powder
+• 2 tsps mince garlic—or 1 tsp garlic powder

 Pasta: